solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

 ### How to use =HYPERLINK in Google Sheets?

-Here's how to use the =HYPERLINK formulae in Google Sheets:
+Here's how to use the =HYPERLINK function in Google Sheets:

 1. Click on a any cell of your spreadsheet.
 2. Enter the following: `=HYPERLINK("https://mailmeteor.com","Mailmeteor")`